MicrosoftDocs/azure-reference-other/azure-monitor-ref/tables/devicetvmsoftwarevulnerabilities.md

 # DeviceTvmSoftwareVulnerabilities

- Captures various identity-related events, like password changes, password expiration, and user principal name (UPN) changes.
+This table is part of Microsoft Defender for Endpoint and captures various identity-related events, like password changes, password expiration, and user principal name (UPN) changes.

 ## Categories